influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/introduction/getting_started.md

 With the above script, you will be alerted if any service in any datacenter deviates more than 3 standard deviations away from normal behavior as defined by the historical 95th percentile of cpu usage, within 1 minute!

-For more information on how the alerting works, see the [AlertNode](/kapacitor/v0.10/tick/alert_node/) docs.
+For more information on how the alerting works, see the [AlertNode](/kapacitor/v0.10/nodes/alert_node/) docs.

-Trigger Alert from Batch data
+Trigger Alert from Batch Data
 ------------------------------

 Instead of just processing the data in streams, you can also tell Kapacitor to periodically query